-One of the primary predictors of student success is parent involvement in the education of their children.
-Parents of TEACH Tech Charter High School students are encouraged and expected to participate in the educational experience of their child(ren).
-TEACH Tech Charter High School will create a school culture where parents and families are embraced as partners in the education of each child.
+One of the primary predictors of student success is parental involvement in their children's education.
+Parents of TEACH Prep ES students are encouraged and expected to participate in the educational experience of their child(ren).
+TEACH Prep ES will create a school culture where parents and families are embraced as partners in each child's education.

-TEACH Tech Charter High School provides translation services and materials in the child's home language to ensure effective communication.
+TEACH Prep ES provides translation services and materials in the child's home language to ensure effective communication.
 Staff will receive ongoing training on quality parent services.
-TEACH Tech Charter High School will implement administrative procedures to measure the level of parent satisfaction with school staff.
+TEACH Prep ES will implement administrative procedures to measure the level of parent satisfaction with school staff.

-Equally important, TEACH Tech Charter High School will provide ongoing parent education classes and workshops.
-For example, some of the activities focus on helping parents understand how to: create a home environment that encourages learning; express high expectations for their children; and help their children form a vision for their own future.
+Equally important, TEACH Prep ES will provide ongoing parent education classes and workshops.
+For example, some of the activities focuses on helping parents understand how to: create a home environment that encourages learning; express high expectations for their children; and helps their children form a vision for their own future.
 Other activities will teach parents the significance of their involvement in the school.

-Prior to admission all parents/guardians are encouraged to a) attend an orientation; and b) sign a non-binding agreement indicating they understand the TEACH Tech Charter High School philosophy, program, targeted outcomes, and accept the responsibilities of parent involvement/partnership
+Prior to admission, all parents/guardians are encouraged to a) attend an orientation; and b) sign a non-binding agreement indicating they understand the TEACH Prep ES philosophy, program, targeted outcomes, and accept the responsibilities of parent involvement/partnership